GLOBAL MARKETS-Stocks rebound but head for worst January since 2016

 The headline payrolls number is expected to be soft given a surge in coronavirus cases and adverse weather.
 The median forecast if for a rise of just 155,000, while forecasts range from a gain of 385,000 to a drop of 250,000.

-More hawkish noises from Fed Chair Jerome Powell has bolstered the U.S. dollar, which has jumped 1.6% so far this month against a basket of its main rivals, hitting the highest since July 2020.
-It was last at 97.042 =USD.
+Hawkish noises from Fed Chair Jerome Powell last week bolstered the U.S. dollar, which has jumped 1.5% this month against a basket of its main rivals to its highest since July 2020.
+It was last at 97.113 =USD.

 Global FX performancehttp://tmsnrt.rs/2egbfVh